johanesalxd/beam-dataflow-iceberg-bqms/README.md

-# Apache Beam Iceberg Demo with BigLake Metastore
+# Apache Beam BigQuery Demo

-A demonstration of using Apache Beam with Dataflow Managed I/O to read from and write to Apache Iceberg tables using Google Cloud BigLake Metastore.
+A demonstration of using Apache Beam with standard BigQueryIO to read from and write to BigQuery tables.
+This serves as a foundation for future extensions to include Managed I/O for both BigQuery and Iceberg tables.

 ## What This Demo Does

-- **Write Pipeline**: Creates sample employee data and writes it to an Iceberg table
+- **Write Pipeline**: Creates sample employee data and writes it to a BigQuery table
-- **Read Pipeline**: Reads all data from the Iceberg table
+- **Read Pipeline**: Reads all data from the BigQuery table
-- **Filtered Read Pipeline**: Demonstrates reading with SQL-like filters
+- **Filtered Read Pipeline**: Demonstrates reading with SQL filters

 ## Prerequisites

 1. **GCP Project Setup**
-   - Enable BigQuery, Cloud Storage, and Dataflow APIs
+   - Enable BigQuery API
    - Set up Application Default Credentials: `gcloud auth application-default login`

 2. **Required Resources**
-   - BigQuery dataset (acts as Iceberg catalog)
+   - BigQuery dataset for storing the table
-   - Cloud Storage bucket for Iceberg data files

 ## Quick Start